 It’s worth noting that some freedivers who don’t wear weight will still wear a belt to help seal the two halves of their suit in order to prevent flushing.

-Freedivers usually need to wear an exposure suit to protect them against the elements.
+Freedivers usually need to wear an exposure suit to protect themselves against the elements.
 This usually means a wetsuit as the primary focus is normally keeping the diver warm.
-However in very warm water, freedivers often wear neutrally buoyant suits to protect them from the sun, jellyfish, or other hazards.
+However, in very warm water, freedivers often wear neutrally buoyant suits to protect them from the sun, jellyfish, or other hazards.
 Thin and tight suits are also often used in the pool to aid slick movement through the water.
 Suits can also be used in the pool to aid hydrodynamics and streamlining through the water.
 Finishes can be almost any color and stitching as well as camouflage.
 If you are new to freediving but have a wetsuit for surfing or a semi-dry suit for Scuba diving then these too can be used as you start your freediving journey.
 Here we will look at different kinds of suits that freedivers usually wear.

-- Materials – Wetsuits are normally made from different qualities, grades and thicknesses of neoprene.
+- Materials – Wetsuits are normally made from different qualities, grades, and thicknesses of neoprene.
 The thickness entirely depends on where you are diving and how cold you get.
 It is important to choose the thinnest neoprene that still keeps you warm, as it is easier to breathe in a thinner suit and you will need less weight.

 - Composition – Freediving suits are usually two-piece with an integrated hood.
 The bottoms are either high waist trousers or dungaree-style ‘farmer johns’.
 The suits are designed to be super flexible while allowing only the minimal amount of outside water in (known as flushing), keeping you warm.

-- Custom made – Many manufacturers offer custom made suits and these are a great idea if your body isn’t what’s considered to be a normal shape.
-Manufacturers are slowly bringing suits for women onto the market, however these still don’t suit all shapes and sizes, so a custom made suit is often the best option and not much more expensive than an off-the peg one.
+- Custom-made – Many manufacturers offer custom-made suits and these are a great idea if your body isn’t what’s considered to be a normal shape.
+Manufacturers are slowly bringing suits for women onto the market, however, these still don’t suit all shapes and sizes, so a custom-made suit is often the best option and not much more expensive than an off-the-peg one.

 - Semi-dry scuba suits can be used for freediving, as well as triathlon and surfing suits as long as they are warm enough and provide enough elasticity to enable you to breathe easily.
 These kinds of suits do not come with a hood so you’ll need to get one separately.
 It’s important to keep warm protect your ears from exostosis – a condition caused by repeated exposure of your eardrum to cold water leading to the increased likelihood of ear infections and hearing difficulties.